dlfedie/personal_changelog/README.md

 I will be participating in the 30 day challenege outlined here: https://medium.com/@docix/github-30-day-challenge-7eaac41e4176

 ---
+#### Sunday, December 1st, 2019
+- [x] Shovelling snow for 2 hours.
+- [x] Read 3 articles, looking at things to start tomorrow.

 #### Saturday, November 30th, 2019
--[x] Shovelling snow for an hour.
+- [x] Shovelling snow for an hour.
 Whee!
 Also not feeling great, so easing back.

 #### Friday, November 29th, 2019
 - [x] Couple of articles, looking to do some projects this weekend (ideally..).